TheMostVexingParse/iwdtechathon2024/README.md

   python main.py
   ```

-* Finally, you need to open interface
+* Finally, you need to open the user interface from `panel/panel.html`